Things New and Old

 A few friends gathered to witness the solemn occasion.

-(Tina Fam, standing 2nd left - the author for the report below)
+(Tina Fam, standing 2nd left - the author of the report below)

 A New Church Constituted in Penang

-May 1, 1993 is an historic occasion.
-I was privileged to witness the constituting of a new Reformed Baptist Church on the island of Penang.
+May 1, 1993, is an historic occasion.
+I was privileged to witness the constitution of a new Reformed Baptist Church on the island of Penang.
 Everything went smoothly to plan, much to the relief of all those involved.
 We were full of thanksgiving and praise to our God.

-Thirdly, it is a purposeful body because it is set apart for a purpose – which is t proclaim the gospel to those unsaved and to build up the faith of those who are believers.
+- Thirdly, it is a purposeful body because it is set apart for a purpose – which is to proclaim the gospel to those unsaved and to build up the faith of those who are believers.
 The church also has an obligation to uphold its purity and faithfulness.

 The exhortation ended with the reminder that “the church of Jesus Christ is glorious, this church (i.e. the newly constituted Sungai Dua Church) is glorious.”